What is DeFi? Decentralized Finance Explained for Beginners

 What is the difference between DeFi and CeFi?

-CeFi (Centralized Finance) refers to crypto services run by companies, like Coinbase, Binance, or BlockFi.
+CeFi (Centralized Finance) refers to crypto services run by companies, like Coinbase or Binance.
 You deposit money with the company, and they manage it.
 DeFi has no company.
 You interact directly with smart contracts and keep control of your funds.

 Disclaimer: Information on this website is not financial advice.
 Please exercise caution and consider all risks.
 Wakara.org is not responsible for any financial gains or losses.